krzysztofzuraw/blog/src/posts/wip-docker-nextjs.md

 2. One of the most important part of above dockerfile is `COPY --from=builder /app/next.config.js ./`.
    Why?
 I spend a couple of hours searching for solution on why in production build images using next.js image do now work - it turns out that I was not enclosing `next.config.js`.
-So if you are using custom next.js config - and I think you will if you want to use sentry or vanilla extract or other change in default next.js - remeber to uncomment this line as it is commented with example.
+So if you are using custom next.js config - and I think you will if you want to use sentry or [vanilla-extract](https://vanilla-extract.style/) or other change in default next.js - remember to uncomment this line as it is commented with example.

 Docker is running nicely on local machine but now it is time to enter Google Cloud domain.
-First one is Google Cloud Build.

 ## Google Cloud Build & Run